Stock Market Crash Definition

 At times countries go into trade warsTrade WarsA trade war occurs when one country raises its tariff on imports, and the other country responds by raising its own tariff to restrict imports..
 Suppose suddenly a European country goes into a trade war with an OIL exporting nation.
 The OIL exporting nation says that they will no longer export crude to that particular European nation.
 In that case, it will lead to this crash.
 Crude is an essential commodity of the modern economy.
 Any country runs on oil.
 If OIL is stopped, then the entire economy will come to a standstill.
 It will create panic, and investors will start dumping stocks.

 #4 – Bubble Bursts

 A bubble is a scenario when the stock prices of a particular sector or across sectors start to rise limitlessly.
 The Price/Earnings ratioPrice/Earnings RatioThe price to earnings (PE) ratio measures the relative value of the corporate stocks, i.e., whether it is undervalued or overvalued.
 It is calculated as the proportion of the current price per share to the earnings per share. crosses the all-time high, and the index reaches an all-time high.
-So all this put together is like a bubble as so much money has been poured in the market, and the market has crossed its intrinsic value by many folds.
-At this moment, single negative news causes panic, and the whole bubble bursts.
+So all this put together is like a bubble as so much money has been poured into the market, and the market has crossed its intrinsic value by many folds.
+At this moment, single negative news causes panic and the whole bubble bursts.
 This bubble burst leads to this crash.